 The Hoof and Horn Club is the University of Illinois chapter of the National Block and Bridle Association.
 The club's main objective is to provide the opportunity for students to develop greater knowledge of the animal sciences industry.
 Each year begins with the annual Fall Call Out to welcome students back to campus and introduce the club to new students.
-The club holds monthly meetings that often include guest industry speakers.
+The club holds monthly meetings that often include industry guest speakers.

-Illini Equestrians is dedicated to providing experiences and education for anyone interested in equestrian sports.
+Illini Equestrian Club is dedicated to providing experiences and education for anyone interested in equestrian sports.
 Whether an individual has been riding for his/her entire life, or has never been on a horse, the club is more than willing to accept him/her onto the team and assist with instruction and learning.
 It is our belief that, for many people, horses and riding are lifelong passions.
 We don't want that passion to be unfulfilled because of college.

-The Illini Wildlife and Conservation Club connects and organizes students to volunteer with wildlife and conservation programs in developing countries, assists with funding these trips where possible, and encourages cultural immersion and awareness of the local social-economic and environmental issues.
+The Illini Wildlife and Conservation Club connects and organizes students to volunteer with wildlife and conservation programs in developing countries, assists with funding these trips where possible, and encourages cultural immersion and awareness of the local socio-economic and environmental issues.

-Our club is for students looking to gain more experience with production animals such as sheep, cattle, swine, and poultry.
+This club is for students looking to gain more experience with production animals such as sheep, cattle, swine, and poultry.
 Trips are taken to places such as Salt Creek Alpacas, Prairie State Semen Supply, and more.
 The club also has meetings that host educational speakers.
 No previous experience is necessary.

-The Rodeo Club at the University of Illinois was founded to further the sport of rodeo through participation, spectatorship, and promotion; and to allow members to contribute in any of these areas.
-The Club is very committed to preserving the heritage of rodeo, as well as passing our enthusiasm on to the public through education and awareness.
-The Rodeo Club strives to teach several life-long skills to its members related to public speaking, negotiating, organizing a major event, budgeting, advertising, and much more.
+The Rodeo Club was founded to further the sport of rodeo through participation, spectatorship, and promotion and to allow members to contribute in any of these areas.
+The club is very committed to preserving the heritage of rodeo, as well as passing our enthusiasm on to the public through education and awareness.
+The Rodeo Club strives to teach several lifetime skills to its members related to public speaking, negotiating, organizing a major event, budgeting, advertising, and much more.